NaJoKa/SWEN3_DMS/README.md

-# Document Management Systema Document
+# Document Management System
-management system for archiving documents in a FileStore, with automatic OCR (queue for OC-recognition), automatic summary generation (using Gen-AI), tagging and full text search (ElasticSearch).
+a Document management system for archiving documents in a FileStore, with automatic OCR (queue for OC-recognition), automatic summary generation (using Gen-AI), tagging and full text search (ElasticSearch).